The CERN Summer Student Program offers undergraduate students of physics,

 CERN Schools of Computing, usually held in August/September, are open to postgraduate students and research workers with a few years of experience in elementary particle physics, in computing or in related fields.
 The participants come mainly from the CERN Member States or from laboratories in countries associated with CERN.
 However, a fraction of the students come from outside the particle physics community, generally attracted by the advanced topics that are taught.
 Attendance ranges from 70 to 80 students, typically of 15 to 25 different nationalities.
 The schools last two weeks, and are generally organized on the campus of a university or in a hotel with close networking connections to a university or laboratory.

-Information on special arrangements for students from USA, Israel and Japan may be found by following the links below:
+Information on special arrangements for students from USA, Japan and Canada may be found by following the links below: